andrasq/node-qrpc/Readme.md

 delivery.
 The handler function should not take a next function as a reminder that no response will be returned to the caller.
 A no-op next function is passed to the call just in case, however.

+Calling endpoints is one-way message passing:  the data will be acted on by the server but no acknowledgement, status or error is returned.

 NOTE:  The client _must_ _not_ pass a callback function when calling a message endoint, because endpoint calls will never be closed by the sender.